 Wooden spoons are a staple in the kitchen.
 Not only do wooden spoons look beautiful, but they don’t damage your cookware or heat up on the stove causing burns.
 However, if you’d like your beautiful wooden spoons to last for years, you will need to learn how to wash wooden spoons properly.

-- Rinse the spoons under running water to remove food particles.
+- Rinse wooden spoons under running water to remove food particles.

-- Wash in warm soapy water and scrub with a sponge.
+- Wash in warm soapy water and scrub with a sponge or nylon scrubbing pad.

 - Rinse the spoons again under warm running water to remove the soap.